grahamleslie/grahamleslie.github.io/_posts/2020-05-03-setting-up-a-home-vpn-on-docker.md

 duration: "5 minutes"
 ---

+This is old and I wouldn't do it this way again.
+Try my [new post on building a home server](https://gleslie.com/home/server/docker/ubuntu/2023/07/09/building-a-simple-home-server.html).

 I have a home server.
 I run a handful of applications as Docker containers on this server, like Plex, Folding@home, and (shameless plug) [Shrodinger](https://github.com/grahamleslie/schrodinger).

 ![My home server cabinet](/assets/images/posts/cabinet.jpg)